 Sec.
-206. The department, in consultation with the board, shall promulgate rules and emergency rules as necessary to implement, administer, and enforce this act.
+206. The marijuana regulatory agency shall promulgate rules and emergency rules as necessary to implement, administer, and enforce this act.
 The rules must ensure the safety, security, and integrity of the operation of marihuana facilities, and must include rules to do the following:

-- (a) Set appropriate standards for marihuana facilities and associated equipment. - (b) Subject to section 408, establish minimum levels of insurance that licensees must maintain. - (c) Establish operating regulations for each category of license to ensure the health, safety, and security of the public and the integrity of marihuana facility operations. - (d) Establish qualifications and restrictions for persons participating in or involved with operating marihuana facilities. - (e) Establish testing standards, procedures, and requirements for marihuana sold through provisioning centers - (f) Provide for the levy and collection of fines for a violation of this act or rules. - (g) Prescribe use of the statewide monitoring system to track all marihuana transfers, as provided in the marihuana tracking act and this act and provide for a funding mechanism to support the system.

-- (h) Establish quality control standards, procedures, and requirements for marihuana facilities. - (i) Establish chain of custody standards, procedures, and requirements for marihuana facilities. - (j) Establish standards, procedures, and requirements for waste product disposal and storage by marihuana facilities. - (k) Establish chemical storage standards, procedures, and requirements for marihuana facilities. - (1) Establish standards, procedures, and requirements for securely and safely transporting marihuana between marihuana facilities. - (m) Establish standards, procedures, and requirements for the storage of marihuana by marihuana facilities. - (n) Establish labeling and packaging standards, procedures, and requirements for marihuana sold or transferred through provisioning centers, including a prohibition on labeling or packaging that is intended to appeal to or has the effect of appealing to minors. - (o) Establish daily and monthly purchasing limits at provisioning centers for registered qualifying patients and registered primary caregivers to ensure compliance with the Michigan medical marihuana act. - (p) Establish marketing and advertising restrictions for marihuana products and marihuana facilities. - (q) Establish maximum tetrahydrocannabinol levels for marihuana-infused products sold or transferred through provisioning centers. - (r) Establish health standards to ensure the safe preparation of products containing marihuana that are intended for human consumption in a manner other than smoke inhalation. - (s) Establish restrictions on edible marihuana-infused products to prohibit shapes that would appeal to minors.
+- (a) Set appropriate standards for marihuana facilities and associated equipment. - (b) Subject to section 408, establish minimum levels of insurance that licensees must maintain. - (c) Establish operating regulations for each category of license to ensure the health, safety, and security of the public and the integrity of marihuana facility operations. - (d) Establish qualifications and restrictions for persons participating in or involved with operating marihuana facilities. - (e) Establish testing standards, procedures, and requirements for marihuana sold through provisioning centers. - (f) Provide for the levy and collection of fines for a violation of this act or rules. - (g) Prescribe use of the statewide monitoring system to track all marihuana transfers, as provided in the marihuana tracking act and this act, and provide for a funding mechanism to support the system. - (h) Establish quality control standards, procedures, and requirements for marihuana facilities. - (i) Establish chain of custody standards, procedures, and requirements for marihuana facilities. - (j) Establish standards, procedures, and requirements for waste product disposal and storage by marihuana facilities. - (k) Establish chemical storage standards, procedures, and requirements for marihuana facilities. - (1) Establish standards, procedures, and requirements for securely and safely transporting marihuana between marihuana facilities. - (m) Establish standards, procedures, and requirements for the storage of marihuana by marihuana facilities. - (n) Establish labeling and packaging standards, procedures, and requirements for marihuana sold or transferred through provisioning centers, including, but not limited to: - (i) A prohibition on labeling or packaging that is intended to appeal to or has the effect of appealing to minors.